 Getting a diagnosis of alpha-gal syndrome – an allergy to red meat (and often dairy) ignited by a bite from a lone star tick – means new challenges and more vigilance when cooking and eating.
 We’d like to help.
-In response to the skyrocketing number of lone star ticks and subsequent cases of alpha-gal syndrome on the Island, Cook the Vineyard has created this resource page – and a tagged recipe collection – to help the hundreds of Islanders affected by AGS navigate the illness and eat well.
-Resources are listed below, after a few notes about our recipe collection and some shopping tips.
+In response to the skyrocketing number of lone star ticks and subsequent cases of alpha-gal syndrome on the Island, Cook the Vineyard has created this resource page, a guide with dozens of shopping and cooking tips, and a tagged recipe collection to help the hundreds of Islanders affected by AGS navigate the illness and eat well.

 Note: Just a quick reminder that if you suspect you might have alpha-gal, or you’ve recently been bitten by a lone star tick, you should call your primary care provider, who will see you to diagnose symptoms and most likely order an alpha-gal IgE blood test to determine what level of alpha-gal antibodies you have (if any) in your system.
 This guide is not a substitute for medical advice from your physician.
 (See disclaimer below.)